SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

             text: and
           -
             type: text
-            text: ' digital-only programming.
+            text: " digital-only programming.
 Your ticket helps cover the cost of renting the conference center, technology needs, speakers and entertainers, and other administrative expenses.
 In person tickets are available until 11:59 p.m.
-ET October 14, 2022.
-When purchasing tickets to attend in person, you''ll have an option to '
+ET October XX, 2023.
+When purchasing tickets to attend in person, you'll have an option to "
           -
             type: text
             marks:
               -
                 type: bold
-            text: 'add a meal ticket for $10'
+            text: 'add a meal ticket for $XX'
           -
             type: text
-            text: ' to attend the lunch and learn program on Saturday, October 22.
+            text: ' to attend the lunch and learn program on Saturday, October XX.
 This helps offset the cost of catering for this event.'
       -
         type: heading
         attrs:
+          textAlign: left
           level: 3
         content:
           -